leolanese/Angular-NodeJS-RestAPI/README.md

 ## Goal

-Show the use of Angular services to consume local and remote end-points, provided localy by NodeJS and ExpressJS and remotly using JsonPlaceHolder Services.
+Show the use of Angular services to consume local and remote end-points, provided localy by `NodeJS` & `ExpressJS and remotly using `JsonPlaceHolder` Services.
 We will be using Angular 17+ with stand-alone component and services.

 ---